golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 `merge` function takes two arguments: `args` vector of `String`s, and `results` vector of input `Task`s with their corresponding `TaskResult`s.

 You can think of `args` as the owned (for consumption) version of command line arguments (they are primarily accesible within `split` function via [`SplitContext`](https://golemfactory.github.io/gwasm-runner/gwasm_dispatcher/trait.SplitContext.html)).
-It is here only for completeness, when `merge` also needs to access them.
+It is here only for completeness, for when `merge` also needs access to them.

 The `results` vector is much more interesting for us at this stage.
 Its structure is as follows: for each generated `Task` from the [Split](#split) step,